Claude Code vs OpenAI Codex: Choosing Autonomous Agents for Production Velocity

 Model behavior differs under sustained load.
 GPT-5.2 excels at “following instructions, avoiding drift” during long sessions.
 Opus 4.5 “yields back control quickly,” which helps for iterative workflows but hurts for marathon tasks.

 Context degradation is real.
 Claude exhibits quality issues in the final 20% of its context window—forgetting earlier files, repeating corrected mistakes.
-Cursor’s recommendation:
+This is part of a broader pattern called context rot, where longer prompts produce increasingly unreliable outputs.

 “Agents occasionally run for far too long.
 We still need periodic fresh starts to combat drift and tunnel vision.” — Cursor